-Section 6.
+Section 7.
 Universal Identification (UID)/NSHE ID - Procedure for Updating Student Information

 - 1. The universal identification (UID), also known as the NSHE ID, is a set of data that will be synchronized across all NSHE institutions and will include the following data, as available:

 - a.
-Birthdate;
+Birthdate:

 - b.
 Birthplace (city, state, and country);

 - c.
 Social security number (SSN) or individual taxpayer identification number (ITIN);

 - d.
 Name (primary, preferred, diploma, human resources);

 - e.
 Address (home, mailing, billing, diploma, local, and address maintained by the international student office);

 - f.
 Phone (mobile, home, fax);

 - g.
 FERPA directory release;

 - h.
-Gender;
+Sex;

 - i.
-Race/Ethnicity; and
+Gender Identity;

 - j.
+Sexual orientation;

+- k.
+Pronouns;

+- I. Race/Ethnicity; and

+- m.
 Place and date of death and death certificate number.

-Except as otherwise provided in this subsection, all requests to change student data related to the UID must be accompanied by the NSHE Personal Identification Data change form.
+- Except as otherwise provided in this subsection, all requests to change student data related

+to the UID must be accompanied by the NSHE Personal Identification Data change form.

 Documentation may be submitted in person, by mail or fax, or electronically.
+Documentation

-Documentation submitted by mail, fax, or electronically must be accompanied by a copy of a government issued photo ID.
+submitted by mail, fax, or electronically must be accompanied by a copy of a government

+issued photo ID.